newcastleuniversity/AzLabs-Ubuntu1804-X2go-VirtualGL-XFCE-howto/glwrappers/README.md

 ## Why not just move `seesar` to `seesar.real`?

 If I had renamed */opt/seesar-11.2.2/seesar* to */opt/seesar-11.2.2/seesar.real* and put the wrapper script at */opt/seesar-11.2.2/seesar*, I'd have a *$@* in the command */opt/seesar-11.2.2/seesar* used by the menu item.
 The menu item already has a *%F* mechanism for dealing with file arguments and I don't know whether the two would conflict.
-Remediating that conflict would altering the menu item to say "Exec=/opt/VirtualGL/bin/vglrun /opt/seesar-11.2.2/seesar.real %F", so it doesn't save me any work.
+Remediating that possible conflict would mean altering the menu item to say "Exec=/opt/VirtualGL/bin/vglrun /opt/seesar-11.2.2/seesar.real %F", so it doesn't save me any work.